CloudI/CloudI/src/lib/cpg/README.md

 owning the internal cpg data) before the operation is sent to the remote nodes (for join or leave function calls that operate as a CmRDT).

-The design description above assumes `GROUP_NAME_WITH_LOCAL_PIDS_ONLY` is defined within `cpg_constants.hrl` when cpg is compiled, which is always the default.
-If `GROUP_NAME_WITH_LOCAL_PIDS_ONLY` is not defined, then cpg would use the global transaction locking that pg2 uses, which should cause partition tolerance problems.
-The macro is present in case it is necessary to replicate pg2 semantics with cpg.

 Build
 -----